alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     The second iteration (optimized)
 </div>

-* The previous method of lighting was very inefficient with time complexity of `O(n)` as the loop had to run 3600 times every frame with a step size of 0.1.
+* The previous lighting method was very inefficient with time complexity of `O(n)` as the loop had to run 3600 times every frame with a step size of 0.1.
-* This issue was solved by detecting the edges of nearby objects and casting rays at them and then filling the space by generating mesh between them in the second iteration.
+* I solved this issue by detecting the edges of nearby objects, casting rays at them, and then filling the space by generating mesh between them in the second iteration.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">